Finland–Spain relations

-Finland–Spain relations refers to the diplomatic relations between the Republic of Finland and the Kingdom of Spain.
-Both nations are members of the European Union, the Schengen Area and the eurozone.
-Diplomatic relations between the two countries have traditionally been good and fruitful and, at the same time, have consolidated an exchange at all levels.
+Finland–Spain relations are the bilateral relations between Finland and Spain.
+Both nations are members of the Council of Europe, the European Union, the United Nations, the Schengen Area, the eurozone, and NATO.
+Spain supported Finland's NATO membership during Finland's accession into NATO, which was finalized on 4 April 2023.
 Spain is also one of the favorite destinations of Finnish tourism.
 Approximately ten percent of the Finnish population travels on vacation each year to Spain.
-Furthermore, the Finns are the fastest growing European community in Málaga, as Fuengirola is home to the second largest community of Finns outside Finland in the world, after Sweden.
+Furthermore, the Finns are the fastest growing European community in Málaga, as Fuengirola is home to the second largest colony of Finns in the world, after Sweden.

 History

 Early relations between Finland and Spain took place via-Stockholm as Finland was part of Sweden from 1250 to 1809.
 Under Swedish rule, Finnish and Spanish troops fought each other during the Thirty Years' War.
-In 1809, Finland became part of the Russian Empire and on 6 December 1917, Finland declared its independence from Russia, which initiated the Finnish Civil War.
+In 1809, Finland was ceded to the Russian Empire as autonomous Grand Duchy and on 6 December 1917, Finland declared its full independence from Russia, which initiated the Finnish Civil War.
 Spain became one of the first nations to recognize Finland's independence on 21 February 1918.
 Both nations established diplomatic relations on 16 August 1918.

 During the Spanish Civil War, Finland relocated its embassy from Madrid to Lisbon, Portugal in 1936 to avoid the fighting.
 A few Finnish citizens made up part of the International Brigades fighting for the Second Spanish Republic.
 With the victory of Francisco Franco and the end of the civil war, Finland recognized the new Spanish government on 31 March 1939.
 During World War II, both nations maintained diplomatic relations, however, neither country had a resident ambassador.

 In 1942, Count Agustín de Foxá, Minister at the Spanish Legation in Helsinki, helped the Italian writer Curzio Malaparte - at the time a war correspondent in Finland - smuggle to Italy the manuscript of his book Kaputt and prevent its falling into the hands of the Gestapo.

 Diplomatic relations between both nations normalized in 1955 with the naming and posting of resident ambassadors in their respective capitals.

 In 1978, President Urho Kekkonen became the first Finnish head-of-state to pay an official visit to Spain.
 In July 1989, King Juan Carlos I paid his first and only visit to Finland.
 Both nations work closely together within the European Union with Spain becoming a member in 1986 and Finland joining the union in 1995.

 On 17 May 2022, Spanish Prime Minister Pedro Sánchez welcomed the recent Finnish drive to apply for NATO membership and vowed a "swift" effort to ratify a formal application at the Cortes Generales.

-In October of 2022, Spain have fully ratified Finland's NATO membership application.
+In October 2022, Spain fully ratified Finland's NATO membership application.